 Member, National Guild of Piano Teachers

 Tomoko Maki, born in Tokyo, Japan, is a solo piano performer, collaborative musician, and teacher.
 She holds her Bachelor of Music degree in piano performance from Kunitachi College of Music and her Master of Music degree in piano performance from Central Washington University.
-In addition to having attended Ecole Normale de Musique in Paris, France, Tomoko is currently a Doctoral candidate at the University of Washington under Prof. Robin McCabe.
-She has performed in master classes for Dmitri Alexeev, Stephen Drury, and Malcolm Bilson at the UW School of Music, where she has been a recipient of Helen Crowe Snelling Music Award and Ruth Sutton Watters Endowed Scholarship.
+In addition to having attended Ecole Normale de Musique in Paris, France, Tomoko has recently received her Doctor of Musical Arts (DMA) degree at the University of Washington under Prof. Robin McCabe.
+Her dissertation, titled Connections Across Oceans: Debussy, Impressionism, and "The Floating World (Ukiyo-e)" of Japanese Art, focuses on the Japanese art world which Debussy loved and its influence on his creativity as a musician and composer.
+Tomoko has performed in master classes for Dmitri Alexeev, Stephen Drury, and Malcolm Bilson at the UW School of Music, where she has been a recipient of Helen Crowe Snelling Music Award and Ruth Sutton Watters Endowed Scholarship.

 Tomoko is passionate about teaching both children and adults.
 The two main focuses of her piano teaching are developing good practicing habits and providing a positive learning experience.

 Yimo Zhang is a Chinese pianist currently pursuing her Doctrate of Musical Arts program under the tutelage of Dr. Robin McCabe at the University of Washington, where she serves as a Teaching Assistant for the School of Music.